chdoh5/premium-calculator-frontend/README.md

 # EFI Premium Calculator (Frontend)

-You can check out the current version <a href="https://efi-premium-calculator-test.herokuapp.com/"> HERE!</a>
+You can check out the current version here! - <a href="www.efipremiumcalculator.com">www.efipremiumcalculator.com </a>

 A client acquisition experience for <a href="https://equitablefood.org/about-efi/"> Equitable Food Initiative</a> - the largest ethical-labor farm certification agency in the US.
 The experience guides farm operators to estimate their return premium from partnering with EFI.
 Solo project.